-Why we e developed the Guide and how to use it 2 Commu unity Health Needs Assessment and Implementation Strategy 2 What are they?
-2 Why are hospitals required to do this?
-2 Develop oing the Implementation Strategy 3 Joint Implementation Strategies 3 Getting Started on your Implementation Strategy 4 I. Questions to consider before getting started 4 II.
+Why w /e developed the Guide and how to use it 2 Comm nunity Health Needs Assessment and Implementation Strategy 2 Wha at are they?
+2 Develo oping the Implementation Strategy 3 Join t Implementation Strategies 3 Getting g Started on your Implementation Strategy 4 l.
+Questions to consider before getting started 4 II.
 Engage the Community 5 III.
 Form and/or Convene the Advisory Committee 18 IV.
 Prepare a Timeline and Budget 19 V. Identify 1-3 significant health needs that will be addressed - Advisory Committee 21 VI.
 Determine how the significant health needs will be addressed - Workgroups 21 VII.
 Conduct the Problem Analysis and Identify Strategies 26 VIII.
 Develop a Plan to Evaluate 31 IX.
-Translate to a Logic Model 34 X. Write the Implementation Strategy 34 XI.
-Final Approvals and Published Report 36 Append lix A - Implementation Strategy Checklist 38 Append lix B - IRS Requirements and Compliance 39 Append lix C - Glossary of Terms and Acronyms 40
+Translate to a Logic Model 34 Χ. Write the Implementation Strategy 34 XI.
+Final Approvals and Published Report 36 Appen dix A - Implementation Strategy Checklist 38 Appen dix B - IRS Requirements and Compliance 39 Appen dix C - Glossary of Terms and Acronyms 40